 Enable Multifactor Authentication

 I use Zelle through my banking app, so this isn’t an option.
-But I do have multifactor authentication set up on my bank account.
+Yet I do have multifactor authentication set up on my bank account.

-But if you use Zelle directly, you can choose multifactor authentication in settings.
+If you use Zelle directly, you can choose multifactor authentication in its settings.

 With multifactor authentication, you’ll be asked to verify it’s you through a secondary source every time you log into Zelle from an unfamiliar app.
 If someone tries to log in as you, they won’t be able to pass the login screen without having that second form of contact.